About the M.D./Ph.D. Program

 How many applicants do you interview and admit?

-What if I am interested in both the M.D. and M.D./Ph.D. programs?
+What if I am interested in being considered for both the M.D. and M.D./Ph.D. programs?

-Applicants who are interested in both the M.D. and the MSTP at UT Health San Antonio need to fill out separate applications for each program.
-The MSTP utilizes the AMCAS system for primary application, and the MD program uses TMDSAS for their primary application.
+Applicants who are interested in both the M.D. and the dual-degree M.D./Ph.D.
+Program (MSTP) at UT Health San Antonio will need to complete two separate applications for each program.
+The MSTP utilizes the AMCAS system for its application and the M.D. program uses TMDSAS for its application.
 There are no secondary applications for either program at this time.
-It should be noted that the expectations for the MSTP acceptance are not only higher in terms of MCAT and GPA but are significantly different with added emphasis on the applicant's research experience.
+It should be noted that the expectations for the MSTP acceptance are not only higher in terms of MCAT and GPA, but are significantly different with an added emphasis on the applicant's research experience for the MSTP application.

 What if I am interested in both the Ph.D. and M.D./Ph.D.?

 The application deadline for the MSTP is on November 1st of the year preceding enrollment.
-Decisions are made known to applicants in late December or January.
-For most programs in the graduate school, the final application deadline is by April 15th for August enrollment.
+Acceptance decisions are made known to applicants in early January after all interviews are complete.
+For most programs in the Graduate School, the final application deadline is by April 15th for August enrollment.
 However, each program has small differences.
 Check out the Graduate School’s suggestions for prospective students for more information.

 What if I am not a Texas Resident?

-While our Long School of Medicine must provide preference for in-state residents to matriculate a class with 90% Texas residents our MSTP does NOT abide by this; the MSTP doesnotconsider state of residency for admission purposes.
+While the Long School of Medicine must provide a preference for in-state residents to matriculate at least 90% Texas residents, our MSTP does NOT abide by this; the MSTP does not consider the state of residency for admission purposes.